DestanT/balayage-expert-london/README.md

 ![Blogs Page](/documentation/blogs.png)

 The blogs page currently includes 6 headings with various topics of interest.
 This page will likely be used many times by users to reference back to questions that they may have about their hair and other hair related topics.
-The page will grow to house many more blogs and users can be pointed towards the page for a more in depth answer to a question that they may be seeking.
+The page will grow to house many more blogs and users can be pointed towards the page for a more in depth answer to a question that they may have.

 In its current state the 'blogs' are unclickable and act as a sort of placeholder for future implementation.
 To not confuse current users with this a 'coming soon' text is implemented when their mouse hovers over the individual blog posts.